Hi, I'm ben,

-I am engaged to a VERY powerful woman, whose beauty almost stops my heart every morning.
+I am married to a VERY powerful woman, whose beauty almost stops my heart every morning.
 I practice what I preach with my partner Sheleana Aiyana, who challenges me with her intensity, her wildness, and her constant calling for me to rise up, higher and higher.
 My relationship with Sheleana is the vehicle that can most directly connect me to the divine, even as my ego wants me to stay safe and isolated.
-We practice going deeper every day, and use our life together as the playground for spiritual growth.
-Join us on Love and Truth for content related to improving relationships, seeing through your own BS, and finding your truth.
+We practice going deeper every day, and use our life together as the catalyst for spiritual growth.
+Check out our latest podcast on Weddings, Shadow Vows, and Ceremony.

 Today, I have a lot to be grateful for, but things aren't picture perfect.
 I have no relationship with my brothers (I have a much older brother, with Schizophrenia), and I have my daily challenges.
 Life does its thing, and challenges are never-ending.
 Today, I use every-day life as my platform for personal growth - not seeking outwardly for that growth, but inward.
 I owe much to my brotherhood circle, my close friends, my fantastic parents, and my amazingly supportive partner.

 Join me as I evolve, learn and grow.
-Check out The Evolving Man Podcast, my blog, and follow my writings and wonderings on Facebook.
+Check out The Evolving Man Podcast, the blog, and follow my work on Instagram and Facebook.

 If you’re dealing with addiction issues and want help, check out my Freedom From Addiction Online Program, or get in touch with me for Coaching.